TouchedByDarkness/Wplace-Bot/README.md

 > [!WARNING]
 > The bot was originally created for other pixel games.
 Adaptation for wplace is still raw and may work unstable!

+> [!CAUTION]
+> Bots are prohibited by the site rules, so keep in mind that you can be banned for using it!

 **Installation**
 1. [Download Tampermonkey](https://www.tampermonkey.net)
 2. [Install bot](https://touchedbydarkness.github.io/stuff/ppf_bot_2/initer.user.js)